HAFixAgent: History-Aware Program Repair Agent: Discussion

-We observe 32 cases where a history configuration underperforms the \nonhistory one or misses \nonhistory fixes (Figure~\ref{fig:rq1_heuristic_1_5_7_8_grid}).
+\textbf{Performance Regressions.} We observe 32 cases where a history configuration underperforms the \nonhistory one or misses \nonhistory fixes (Figure~\ref{fig:rq1_venn_combined}).
 For instance, in \textit{MFMH}, the \nonhistory configuration attains 50 while \fnall, \fnpair, and \fldiff reach 47, 43, and 48, respectively, even though each contributes 12 to 13 unique fixes that the \nonhistory does not solve.
 This pattern aligns with LLM evidence that more context can hurt: models are easily distracted by irrelevant additions \cite{shi2023large}, and performance often declines when relevant facts sit in the middle or deeper parts of long prompts \cite{levy2024same}.
 In our setting, extra historical snippets can dilute salient context and reduce Plausible@1 on some bugs that don't need historical context.
-Future work might filter and summarize history for direct relevance or add a guardrail that falls back to a leaner prompt when early steps show no progress.